abhijeet-godspeed/notes/QA-Engineer-v2/o.md

   - Add clear comments in the code explaining what each line does.
   - Remove any default failing test case and implement only the test cases specified in the strategy.

-### Step 7: Finalization
+### Step 7: Testing and Validation

-- After all test cases are implemented, review the file for completeness and clarity.
-- Ensure all requirements from the test strategy are met and all comments are present.
+- **Run the test file:**
+  Use the command: `pnpm test:unit `
+- **Success Criteria:**
+  The test file executes without errors.
+  - Test cases can pass or fail; focus on proper execution, not test results.
+  - TODO-blocked test cases should fail intentionally; ready-to-implement test cases should execute properly.
+  - **Do NOT modify event handler code to make tests pass.**

+### Step 8: Error Resolution Loop

+If the test file has execution errors:

+1. Analyze error messages.
+2. Fix code issues in the test file.
+3. Re-run: `pnpm test:unit `
+4. Repeat until the test file runs successfully.
+5. Query the rag-node MCP server for Godspeed-specific issues if needed.

+### Step 9: Post-Implementation Verification and User Communication

+After implementing all test cases:

+1. Ensure every requirement/branch from the strategy is covered by a test case.
+2. Verify all side effects are properly asserted for ready-to-implement test cases.
+3. Confirm test isolation—no test should depend on or affect another test's state.
+4. Validate async handling—all async operations are properly awaited and errors handled.
-- Notify the user that test file implementation is complete.
+5. Notify the user that test file implementation is complete.

 ## Functional Test File Instructions